RHB Bank's Business Term Loan - We "reviewed" it for you!

 With so many comparison websites claiming objectivity, we decided it was time to add our perspective.

 Across markets from the U.S. to Australia, regulators highlight that comparison websites often prioritize results based on payments, not necessarily what’s best for the borrower.
 What looks like an unbiased comparison is usually a curated list bought by those who pay the most—many are nothing more than sponsored listing sites, serving the advertisers that pay them.
-So, you are actually browsing for advertistment.
+So, you are actually browsing for advertisements.

 While information like credit card rewards is easy to verify, loan amounts and interest rates are highly personal.
 They differ for each person’s credit score & profile.
 The rates you see online are usually just teaser rates.
 And in many countries, regulators are suing these sites for clickbaiting consumers or issuing public warnings.
 Even some are "admitting" that they have been misleading consumers.